CrimsonVelka/DiffusionDesignWorks/docs/udw/udwpipeline.md

 icon:material/pipe
+# Pipeline Workflow

-# Pipeline Workflow: Modifying a preset repo to handle an unexpected developments
+## Modifying a preset repo to handle an unexpected developments

 By the time I trained out several versions of UDW, I got familiar enough with the process where I was able to make changes as needed whenever something would arise in the process.
 Whether changing up the dataset creation process, or how I was automating the process as I got experienced enough to figure out where I can fit in pieces to reduce my workload.
 I learned a lot of python along the way and more about the inner workings of model training.
 As stated before, I got a jump start using [Anime Screenshot Pipeline](https://github.com/cyber-meow/anime_screenshot_pipeline) but ultimately my end result in changing the pipeline workflow looks unrecognizable to even the developer's current version of the process.

-!!! note
+!!! info

-    -Anime is often shown in 24 frames per second, drawn in 3s.
+    * Anime is often shown in 24 frames per second, drawn in 3s.
 Meaning every drawing is on screen for 3 frames, 8 different frames shown in a second.

-    -A standard anime episode is 24 minutes long, or around 34k frames
+    * A standard anime episode is 24 minutes long, or around 34k frames

-    -A standard film of 2 hours is around 170k frames
+    * A standard film of 2 hours is around 170k frames

-    -Each frame when exported through ffmpeg is around 1.5MB-3MBs in size
+    * Each frame when exported through ffmpeg is around 1.5MB-3MBs in size

-    -This makes the size of frame extractions 300GBs for a single episode and 1.5TB for a movie.
+    * This makes the size of frame extractions 300GBs for a single episode and 1.5TB for a movie.

-    -A manually cleaned up episode will come down to about 50GBs in size and a movie will drop to around 600GB, but takes about a days worth of work.
+    * A manually cleaned up episode will come down to about 50GBs in size and a movie will drop to around 600GB, but takes about a days worth of work.

-    -Very large Hard Drive space required
+    * Very large Hard Drive space required

 ## Frame Extraction